scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Therefore, our method of discovering package dependencies through static analysis of the source code does not capture all cases.

-For each package, we consider its dependencies to be the union of all requirements for all releases.
+For each package, we consider dependencies to be the union of all requirements for all releases.
 While this loses some of the available information, it is sufficient for this first analysis of the PyPI ecosystem.
 We will use more of the available information and take into account more of the complexity of Python package management in future work.